 When I say this, I don’t mean to sound like a broken record; yes, it’s important that we learn the terminology mentioned in the last section, but even the terminology—Hispanic—generalizes a group that is rich and diverse in cultures.
 It’s difficult; after all, how could a couple of terms describe over 20 different countries and territories and the people in them accurately?
 Hispanic Heritage Month gets criticized because it can lead to the generalization of achievements and cultures, leaving the diversity of race, culture, language, and class within the community out of the conversation.

 When we say Hispanic Heritage Month, it’s often assumed that every Latinx person speaks Spanish, when many may only speak their Indigenous languages.
-It also leaves out those that are from Brazil, because Brazilians generally speak Portuguese.
+It also leaves out those from Brazil, because Brazilians generally speak Portuguese.

 The term ‘Hispanic’ overwhelmingly positions people as just descendants of Spain, and it doesn’t offer a lot of space for the recognition of Indigenous and Black communities.https://www.latimes.com/lifestyle/story/2020-10-02/hispanic-heritage-month-origin-history